LinkORB has the following requirements for using images, custom visuals, and UI elements in technical documents:

 Sourcing third-party images

-Prefer natural color images that evoke LinkORB’s human, modest, but technically-inspired vibes when using third party images.
+Prefer natural colour images that evoke LinkORB’s human, modest, but technically-inspired vibes when using third-party images.

 Do not use copyrighted images from sites like https://images.google.com or Shutterstock.
 Instead, use photos, illustrations, and icons from third-party sources that offer royalty-free licences such as the following: